crdrisko/nd-grad/Comp_Chem/HW/HW 5.md

 ## Question 4)

 a) The code to run these calculations is shown in **Code 4.1**.
 The geometry did converge.
-We know this because it took less than the max of 20 itterations to reach a final energy value.
+We know this because it took less than the max of 20 iterations to reach a final energy value.

 b) The optimization process took a total of 5 relaxation steps to reach convergence.
 This was because I gave the bond distance a good starting place r<sub>o-o</sub> = 1.25 &#8491;.